 Repaye is a better option than Paye

-The obama government after 4 years unveiled another plan called Revised-Pay-as-you-Earn which was a millions of students because it wasn’t limited by the direct loans or any types of loans, what it did was it witholded 10% of a person’s discretionary income to pay off the interest amount and had a forgiveness for the due payment after the person had done about 20-25 years of payment.
+The Obama government after 4 years unveiled another plan called Revised-Pay-as-you-Earn which was a million of students because it wasn’t limited by the direct loans or any types of loans, what it did was it withhold 10% of a person’s discretionary income to pay off the interest amount and had forgiveness for the due payment after the person had done about 20-25 years of payment.